-Should I Still Be Concerned About ANSI A117.1?
+Should I Still Be Concerned About ICC A117.1?

 Published by the American National Standards Institute (ANSI), ANSI A117.1 Accessible and Usable Buildings and Facilities provides standards used for the specification and construction of accessible facilities.